tensorflow/tfjs-models/body-pix/README-v2.md

 #### Returns

-It returns a `Promise` that resolves with a `PartSegmentation` object.
+It returns a `Promise` that resolves with a `SemanticPartSegmentation` object.
 When there are multiple people in the image they are merged into a single array of part values.
 In addition to `width`, `height`, and `data` fields, it returns a field `allPoses` which contains poses for all people..

 ```javascript
 // The array contains 307200 values, one for each pixel of the 640x480 image